facebook/react-native-website/docs/pushnotificationios.md

 getData(): Object;
 ```

-Gets the data object on the notification
+Gets the data object on the notification.

 ---